Registration / Re-registration

 The university will assign you an INE when you first enroll.
 It will be valid at all French universities thereafter.

-You should report the issue tothe registration officeimmediately.
+You must report the issue tothe registration officeimmediately.

-I don’t know my address yet when school starts.
-What should I provide when I register?
+I don’t know my address yet for the start of the school year.
+What should I enter when I register?

 We recommend providing a permanent home address that will be valid in the fall.
 In this case, don’t forget to specify “c/o Mr./Mrs. …” if your name does not appear on the mailbox.
-You can then notify the registration office of your change of address at any time.
-The address you provide at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.
+You can then notify the registration office of any change of address at any time.
+The address you provide at the time of registration is particularly important because it will be used to contact you by mail, if necessary.

-Yes, you should notify your registrar’s office as soon as possible.
-Your address is particularly important because it
+Yes, you should report this to your registrar's office as soon as possible.
+Your address is particularly important because c

-Requests for Accommodations for Courses and/or Exams and Competitive Exams in 2025–2026
+Requests for Accommodations for Academic Work and/or Exams and Competitive Exams in 2026–2027

-3. Schedule an appointment withthe Occupational Health Service(SCMPPS) andthe Handiversité program.
+- Schedule an appointment for a consultation withthe Occupational Health Service(SCMPPS) andthe Handiversité program.

 Transgender student